Moving from New Jersey to Nevada

 We are licensed to perform local moves in New Jersey to relocate customers to any location in the continental United States, including Nevada.

-White Glove is also happy to offer a flat price on your long distance move.
+White Glove is also happy to offer a flat price on your long distance moving from New Jersey to Nevada.
 Our prices are based on your inventory rather than charging based on factors like weight or cubic feet.
 This helps eliminate variable on the move day and gives our consumers complete control over your price and removes all surprises.

 What Should You Know Before Moving from New Jersey to Nevada?

 Trading the Garden State for the Silver State can be quite an adventure.
-Regardless of whether you've visited Nevada a lot or fell in love with this state after one or two visits, the state has a lot going for it.
-Before you head out on your big move, here are some things helpful for you to know:
+Regardless of whether you’ve visited Nevada a lot or fell in love with this state after one or two visits, the state has a lot going for it.
+Before you head out on your big move, here are some things helpful for you to know.

-You'll Enjoy a Variety of
+You’ll Enjoy a Variety of Beautiful Landscapes

 Even though it is host to bustling, active cities, Nevada offers plenty of opportunities to get out and enjoy nature.
 Travel Nevada highlights the fact that most of the state’s three million residents reside in two metro areas and smaller towns, allowing unhindered access to nature and solitude.